knpuniversity/oauth/knpu/authorization-code.rst

     check your PHP version.
 The built-in web server requires PHP 5.4 or higher.

 Put the URL to the site into your browser and load it up.
 Welcome to Top Cluck!
-We already have a leaderboard and a basic registration.
-Go ahead and create an account, which automatically logs us on.
+We already have a leaderboard and basic registration.
+Go ahead and create an account, which automatically logs us in.

 The site is fully-functional, with database tables ready to keep track of how many eggs each farmer has collected.
 The only missing pieces is OAuth: